Co-de-iT/froGH/README.md

 ![froGH panel](https://raw.githubusercontent.com/Co-de-iT/froGH/master/media/froGH%202.0%20panel.png)

 ## Installation
-### Rhino 7
+### Rhino 8 & 7
 Suggested installation procedure is via the Rhino Package Manager.
 Type `PackageManager` in the command line and search for froGH.
-If you want to go old school, follow the Rhino 6 procedure below.
+In case you cannot install this way, use the latest release.

 ### Rhino 6
 Download the **2.2.5** version from the [releases](https://github.com/Co-de-iT/froGH/releases).
 Unzip and copy the **froGH.gha** file in your _Grasshopper/Libraries_ folder